spatie/laravel-stripe-webhooks/README.md

     ],

     /*
      * The class name of the model to be used.
+The class should be or extend
+     * Spatie\StripeWebhooks\StripeWebhookCall
      */
-    'model' => App\Models\StripeWebhookCall::class,
+    'model' => Spatie\StripeWebhooks\StripeWebhookCall::class,
 ];

 ```

 In the `signing_secret` key of the config file you should add a valid webhook secret.
 You can find the secret used at [the webhook configuration settings on the Stripe dashboard](https://dashboard.stripe.com/account/webhooks).